-Preheat the oven to 400 degrees F.
+- Preheat the oven to 400 degrees F.

-- On stove top melt butter, add sage, thyme and mustard seeds, cook until it begins to bubble, about 1-2 minutes.
+- On stove top, melt the butter, add the sage, thyme and mustard seeds, and cook until it begins to bubble, about 1-2 minutes.
 Gently combine with squash, onion, cranberries & pears.
 Season with salt and pepper and toss again.
 Pour into roasting pan.

-Bake until pear, squash, and onions are tender and caramelized, about 45-50 minutes.
+- Bake until pear, squash, and onions are tender and caramelized, about 45-50 minutes.
 Scatter the cheese over top and bake until melted, about 5 minutes more.

 - Serve immediately.

 Rebecca and I launched the My Plate is Always Full Podcast!
 Just two friends and former chefs talking obsessively about food.
 You can go and subscribe now!